 It’s called “local number portability.”
 We know it as keeping our phone number when we change phone companies.
-Part of the Federal Communication Commission’s rules, so long as you stay in the same geographic area, your soon to be old phone company has to release your phone number so that you can transfer it to your new phone company.
+As part of the Federal Communication Commission’s rules, so long as you stay in the same geographic area, your soon-to-be old phone company has to release your phone number so that you can transfer it to your new phone company.
 Simple, right?
-Well not when you’re dealing with Vonage.
+Well, not when you’re dealing with Vonage.

 So about two weeks ago, we decided to switch phone service to our local cable company.
 If you have ever ported a telephone number before, you know not to cancel your existing service.
 Instead, contact the telephone carrier you want to switch to, and they will request the number from your existing carrier.
 We did that, and everything seemed fine.

 And then it wasn’t.
 It was a phone call from the cable company telling us Vonage won’t release our number.
 They weren’t exactly sure why, but it had something to do with it being an “internet number.”
 Of course, number portability applies to wireless, wireline, or VoIP, so the fact that Vonage offers internet phone service shouldn’t be a problem.

 So I was off to call Vonage.
 After being transferred three times, the Vonage representative looked into the situation and “opened a ticket.”
 I think that’s what our IT department does at work, and it’s never a good sign.
 Anyway, the Vonage rep promised that I would receive an e-mail in 24 to 48 hours with a resolution to this issue.
 Twenty-four to 48 hours, I repeated.
 Yes, 24 to 48 hours the rep assured me.
 Fifty hours later, no e-mail.
 Shocking, I know.

 So I called Vonage back.
 E-mail, what e-mail, they asked.
 There’s no reason to send you an e-mail because everything is fine.
 Your telephone number can be ported without any problems.
 Everything is good to go.
 Sigh.